 In Egypt, the Crisis Continues

-David Kenner - Foreign Policy magazine - @davidkenner, Mona Eltahawy - syndicated columnist - @monaeltahawy , Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Khaled Elgindy - Brookings Institution - @elgindy_
+David Kenner - Foreign Policy magazine - @davidkenner, Mona Eltahawy - syndicated columnist - @monaeltahawy , Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Khaled Elgindy - Brookings Institution - @elgindy_